dustinpfister/blog_posts/_posts/js-javascript-iframe.md

 ## 1 - javaScript iFrame basics

-To get started with iframes there are two general ways of doing so one would be to add one to the actual hard coded html by editing an html file or template, and the other way would be to create and inject one into a document.
-In this section I will be coving how to go about doing just this involving a single html file.
+To get started with iframes there are two general ways of doing so, one would be to add one to the actual hard coded html by editing an html file or template, and the other way would be to create and inject one into a document with something like the document create element method.
+In this section I will be covering how to go about doing just this involving a single html file.
+I assume that you have at least some background with javaScript, and html before hand.

 ### 1.1 - Working with an iFrame that is hard coded into the html

-When working with an iframe that is hard coded into the html the process is to just gain a reference to it by using something like document.querySelector, document.getElementById, or any other means that will result to the hard coded iFrame element in the html of the page.
+When working with an iframe that is hard coded into the html the process is to just gain a reference to it by using something like document.querySelector, document.getElementById, or any other means that will result in the creation of a reference to the hard coded iFrame element in the html of the page.

 ```html
 <html>